hargun3045/readme/stats110x.md

 ### Week 2 concepts

+## Conditioning is the soul of statistics

+> All probabilities are conditional

+### Pairwise independent does not mean independent

 ```
 Independence is completely different from disjointness.
 If  𝐴  and  𝐵  are disjoint, then  𝑃(𝐴∩𝐵)=0 , so disjoint events can be independent only if  𝑃(𝐴)=0  or  𝑃(𝐵)=0 .
 Knowing that  𝐴  occurs tells us that  𝐵  definitely did not occur, so  𝐴  clearly conveys information about  𝐵
 ```